justinlee0777/popularthoughts/src/data/articles/last-of-us.md

 ---
-title: "That third episode of The Last of Us is..."
+title: 'That third episode of The Last of Us is...'
-slug: "/last-of-us-hbo"
+slug: '/last-of-us-hbo'
-createdAt: "2023-02-18T03:53:50+0000"
+createdAt: '2023-02-18T03:53:50+0000'
-seoTitle: "Last of Us Episode 3"
+seoTitle: 'Last of Us Episode 3'
-seoDescription: "The third episode of The Last of Us is silly."
+seoDescription: 'The third episode of The Last of Us is silly.'
-tags: ["film"]
+tags: ['film']
 ---

 ...basically a Christian romance.